ACCESS-NRI/access-esm1.6-configs/documentation/docs/pages/contributing/index.md

 ### Larger contributions (`mkdocs` offline)
 !!! tip
-    Similar to the above, this method allows you create whole new pages and to preview the changes rendered into a website.
+    This method allows you create whole new pages and to preview the changes rendered into a website.
 It works whether or not you have write access to [`access-esm1.6-configs`](https://github.com/ACCESS-NRI/access-esm1.6-configs), but requires you to install `mkdocs` and takes the longest to set up.<br>

 Following [these instructions](https://docs.access-hive.org.au/about/contribute/contribute_on_github/) but noting the documentation sources are in [github.com/ACCESS-NRI/access-esm1.6-configs/tree/main/documentation](https://github.com/ACCESS-NRI/access-esm1.6-configs/tree/main/documentation).
 You'll need to fork and clone [github.com/ACCESS-NRI/access-esm1.6-configs](https://github.com/ACCESS-NRI/access-esm1.6-configs) if you want to [write your own content](https://docs.access-hive.org.au/about/contribute/contribute_on_github/) (`mkdocs serve` should be invoked from within the `documentation` directory).